fuzzypixelz/AOC2022/README.md

   questions is nothing more than the difference between _splitting_ rucksacks in half and _chunking_ rucksacks into groups of three.
 - Why did F# remove Character Range Matches?

+## Day 4

+- F# interactive programming is very practical, could be faster.
+- Not sure if using FParsec here is overkill.
+- I got the `Assignment.Overlapping` function wrong many times.